ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 This information will later be provided by the visa issuer service and checked with the help of the visa library.

-In order to check whether a given user has *upload* access to a given dataset, the Work Package Service consults the `DataSetFiles` collection specified below.
+In order to check whether a given user has *upload* access to a given dataset, we may introduce a similar endpoint that will be based on checking custom visa types for dataset submission in the claims repository.
+Alternatively, we could store a list of internal user IDs of dataset submitters also in the `DatasetFiles` collection described below and update them similarly to the file IDs belonging to the dataset.
+(To be clarified, will be implemented later.)

 #### Access checks by the Download/Upload Controllers